Lake Forest, Illinois

-Lake Forest is a city located in Lake County, Illinois, United States.
-Per the 2020 census, the population was 19,367.
-The city is along the shore of Lake Michigan, and is a part of the Chicago metropolitan area and the North Shore.
+Lake Forest is a city in Lake County, Illinois, United States.
+The population was 19,367 at the 2020 census.
+The city is along the shore of Lake Michigan, and is part of the Chicago metropolitan area and the North Shore.
 Lake Forest was founded with Lake Forest College and was laid out as a town in 1857, a stop for travelers making their way south to Chicago.
 The Lake Forest City Hall, designed by Charles Sumner Frost, was completed in 1898.
 It originally housed the fire department, the Lake Forest Library, and city offices.

 History

-Early History
+Early history

 The Potawatomi inhabited Lake County before the United States Federal Government forced them out in 1836 as part of Indian Removal of tribes to areas west of the Mississippi River.

 As Lake Forest was first developed in 1857, the planners laid roads that would provide limited access to the city in an effort to prevent outside traffic and isolate the tranquil settlement from neighboring areas.
 Though the town is considerably more accessible today, due in part to the extensive new construction taking place further west, the much smaller neighborhood of eastern Lake Forest, near the coast of Lake Michigan, remains relatively secluded.
 It is one of the most scenic, historical, and architecturally significant suburbs of Chicago.
 These neighborhoods include estates and homes designed by distinguished architects such as Howard Van Doren Shaw, David Adler, Frank Lloyd Wright, Arthur Heun, Jerome Cerny, Henry Ives Cobb, and modernist George Fred Keck, among others.
 Landscape architects Frederick Law Olmsted and Jens Jensen also designed projects in Lake Forest.
 Market Square, designed by Howard Van Doren Shaw, was completed in 1916 as a commercial center for Lake Forest.